openmc-dev/openmc/docs/source/usersguide/input.rst

           A list of universes for which the tally should be accumulated.

         :energy:
-          A monotonically increasing list of bounding **pre-collision** energies for a number of groups.
+          In continuous-energy mode, this filter should be provided as a monotonically increasing list of bounding **pre-collision** energies for a number of groups.
 For example, if this filter is specified as

           .. code-block:: xml